 (Click to enlarge.
 Source: Google & Chase Home Lending)

 Partnering up with a great mortgage broker is one of the most important business relationships agents should seek.
-When marketing to home buyers, particularly to first-time buyers, this can be your top referral source.
+When marketing to home buyers, particularly first-time buyers, this can be your top referral source.
 Do also consider providing more mortgage-related information and home-buying advice on your blog.